WahyuSuryaPutra/WahyuSuryaPutra/README.md

 - 🌱 I’m currently learning **Machine Learning in Phytorch and IOS Developer with SWIFT**

-- 👯 I’m looking to collaborate on **competition in Capture The Flag**
+- 👯 Certainly!
+Here's a refined version of your sentence for collaboration in a **Capture The Flag competition**

 - 🤝 I’m looking for help with **portofolio website**